abe-winter/automigrate/README.md

 * [x] modifying columns partially works, supports changes to types, defaults, nullable.
 Read the `diff_column()` function for up-to-date information and file bugs for specific holes.
 * [ ] modifying primary keys doesn't work
 * [x] For diffs that are erroring, you can override with a [.manualmig.yml file](./.manualmig.yml)
+* [ ] not sure if postgres 'partition by' is supported but the differ will become very upset if you change it
 * [ ] Be careful with using unescaped keywords as names (i.e. a table named table) -- you'll likely confuse the parser even where your sql engine allows it
 * [ ] This hasn't been tested on a wide range of syntax (i.e. arrays / json)
 * [ ] Not sure if capitalized SQL keywords are supported (todo add tests)